cAhmad/RMT-Supinfo/README.md

 <i>hint: You may need to reboot your computer</i>
 <p>
-  If you set everything up well, these commmand lines should work in you Terminal/Cmd <br/>
+  If you set everything up well, these command lines should work in you Terminal/Cmd <br/>
   <b>$ java -version</b> <br/>
   <b>$ mvn --version</b>
 </p>